ministryofjustice/security-guidance/docs/ongoing-personnel-security.md

 > For more information, see the MoJ [Support and wellbeing](https://intranet.justice.gov.uk/guidance/hr/support-and-wellbeing/) resources.

-Managing security clearances requires active conversations between managers and individuals throughout the year, and prompt reporting of any issues of concern as detailed on the Intranet page about [Reporting personal circumstance changes](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/reporting-personal-circumstance-changes/).
+Managing security clearances requires active conversations between managers and individuals throughout the year, and prompt reporting of any issues of concern: [Reporting personal circumstance changes](reporting-personal-circumstance-changes.md).
 Whilst there are formal renewal periods, clearances may be reviewed, suspended, or withdrawn at any time.

 ## Managing contractors or consultants